segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/herow/index.md

 ---
 title: Herow
 source-type: event
+beta: true
 ---

 [HEROW](https://www.herow.io) is a contextual platform for mobile application.
 Built around everyday behaviors and powered by location intelligence, its one-stop solution allows apps to maximize mobile engagement with their users.

 With HEROW simple, straightforward SaaS platform, mobile marketers and developers can:

 + Better understand how, when and where their app is being used
 + Create user segments based on real-world behaviors and moments
 + Significantly improve engagement through contextual notifications and in-app actions

 Its SaaS platform uses hyper-precise location technology and machine-learning algorithms to provide mobile applications with true user context - a combination of location, behavior, and surroundings.